 Earlier this week we hosted 15 little old ladies from the UK.
-Not regular passengers, just travellers looking for a safe and quiet spot to wait during their 8-hour layover in Fethiye.
-These ladies were wonderful guests.
+Not regular guests, just travellers looking for a safe and quiet spot to wait during their 8-hour layover in Fethiye.
+These ladies were wonderful visitors.
 Friendly, smart, chatty, undemanding, and... hard of hearing.
 Which means I got to answer the same question 15 times!

 As you might imagine, my story starts with an epic holiday in Turkey.
-My friend Janice kept a blog of the trip, which outlined all the important details, so I won't repeat them here.
+My friend Janice kept a blog of the trip, which outlined all the important details of our nearly four-week adventure, so I won't repeat them here.
 What she didn't include in the story was a brief exchange we had in Marmaris.

 We had just disembarked from the high-speed ferry and set foot on Turkish soil for the first time.
 "I am meant to be here," I blurted as I was overcome by a tremendous feeling of belonging.
 Normally, I'm quite grounded - not given to whoo-hoo, out there, flights of fancy.
 Janice was stunned by my admission, but she wasn't nearly as surprised as I.

 I had a full time job, and was busy living life as a single woman on a large acreage in rural Alberta.
-The idea of gulet ownership and a Mediterranean lifestyle was appealing, but the realities of my "real life" quickly took over.
-How in the world could I make it happen?
+The idea of gulet ownership and a Mediterranean lifestyle was appealing, but the realities of my "real life" quickly took over when we returned home.
+Thoughts of starting a new life were quickly forgotten.
+After all, how in the world could I make it happen?

-Well, a series of devastating events took place that completely changed my life.
+Well, over the next several months a series of devastating events took place that completely changed my life.
 I've described them elsewhere in the blog, so won't go into the details here.
 In short, I was no longer able to live my old life.
 It was time to create something new.

-- Possible with extremely limited vision - I'm now quite literally blind as a bat!
+- Possible with extremely limited vision - due to detached retinas in both eyes, I was quite literally blind as a bat!

 After several months of reflection and planning, I moved to Turkey and established Arkadaslik Yachting.
 It wasn't easy, and I'm sure I've made some (many???) bad decisions and mistakes along the way.
 But, in just a few short years, I've created a new life for myself with a home, a family and a business I'm proud of.